Course Management Accommodations

-Some students with disabilities may be eligible to be granted full-time student status with a reduced course load of 40%.
-This designation will be considered for individuals who can provide documentation to verify that the differences that result from the disablement would indicate that a 40% load would be equivalent to a 60% load for other students.
+Students with verified permanent disabilities may be eligible to be granted full-time student status with a reduced course load to 40%.
+This accommodation will be considered for individuals who provide medical documentation to verify the existence of a permanent disability and that the differences that result from the impact of a disability would indicate that a 40% course load would be equivalent to a 60% load for other students.

-Please Note: The number of credits required to constitute a full-time course load may vary for individual graduate programs.
-Please consult with the program.
+Please Note The number of credits required to constitute a full-time course load may vary for individual graduate programs.
+Please consult with the program advisor.

 Assess how much time you have available for study in consideration of factors such as family, work, living environment, and so forth.
 For further information see the Am I Ready for AU application and other resources provided through the AU Counselling and Advising Services.